gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Click.*
 *Click.*
 The screens in front of her came to life.
-An empty stretch of highway...
+An empty stretch of highway…
-A forest clearing that somehow looked familiar...
-Something too dark to make out...
+A forest clearing that somehow looked familiar… Something too dark to make out…
 And the old village square,
 the one with the Makers' black glass pillar in it.
 As she watched open-mouthed the scenes shifted slightly,